Sansula

 What does the Sansula do?

-induces deep relaxation
+brings deep relaxation

-stimulates the right brain hemisphere (intuition, creativity)
+stimulates the right hemisphere of the brain (intuition, creativity)

 calms stress and overstimulation

-helps release overactive thinking
+helps release thoughts

-Why I find it special
+Why I find it so special